Today we are going to look at the Synology NAS setup process on DSM 7!

 1. Open Control Panel, Hardware & Power, then UPS.

-2. Enable UPS support.
-You can then configure the time before your NAS enters safe mode, and even shut down your UPS if you’d like.
+2. Enable UPS support and select the UPS type that you own.
+You can then configure the time before your NAS enters safe mode.

 By default, Synology NAS devices have a bunch of different ways that they can be monitored.
 However, monitoring does very little if you aren’t being notified of issues that have occurred on your NAS.
-This should be part of Synology’s initial setup due to its importance, so if you haven’t set it up, consider following this tutorial and enabling it!
+This should be part of the initial Synology NAS setup due to its importance, so if you haven’t set it up, consider following this tutorial and enabling it!

 If you aren’t exposing your NAS to the internet, some of these settings won’t affect you.
 However, it’s still a good idea to change them.
 If you are exposing your NAS to the internet, these settings are mandatory!